AndrewCloete/ds_code_challenge/README.md

 # Request for visibility on process time
-Since the Jupyter notebook cells show the execution time, I've split the cells so as to easily see the time for specific operations as requested.
+Since the Jupyter notebook in VScode cells show the execution time, I've split the cells so as to easily see the time for specific operations as requested.
+If running in the browser I've added the `%%time` magic command to the relevant cells.

 I've added local file caching logic to some of the repositories to speed things up so don't be alarmed as execution time variance.